ekoontz/menard/doc/number-expressions.md

 ## Think of a sentence

-For example, "de vier en twentig vogels".
+For example, "de vier en twintig vogels".

-## Part 1: get "de vier en twentig vogels" parsing
+## Part 1: get "de vier en twintig vogels" parsing

 ### Change numbers expressions to be 'adjective-phrases'